tsjshg/imgrit/README.md

 # imgrit
-a tiny image processing functions with k-means and Voronoi diagram.
+A tiny image processing library with k-means and Voronoi diagram.